MicrosoftDocs/PowerShell-Docs/reference/4.0/Microsoft.PowerShell.Core/Where-Object.md

 ### -LE

-Specifies the Less-than-or-equals operator.
+Indicates that this cmdlet gets objects if the property value is less than or equal to the specified value.

-This parameter is introduced in Windows PowerShell 3.0.
+This parameter was introduced in Windows PowerShell 3.0.

 ```yaml
 Type: SwitchParameter